 In addition to the lessons, you get a phrasebook, stories, an audio companion, and instant feedback using speech recognition technology to work on your pronunciation.
 Also, there's a premium feature that includes live tutoring.

 The cost for Rosetta Stone varies depending on the package you decide to purchase, and whether you want to have access to just Spanish or other languages.
-The best deal is a lifetime package of unlimited languages for about $299.
+The best deal is a lifetime package of unlimited languages for about $299, though discounts are often available.

 Rosetta Stone is a great option if you’re interested in learning more than one language and willing to make a large one-time investment.